hungptit/fastgrep/README.md

 # What is the different between fgrep and GNU grep#

-Both fgrep is modular and it can be reused in other projects.
+fgrep is modular and it can be reused in other projects.
 All core algorithms are templatized so we can have flexible and reusable code without sacrificing the performance.

 # Why fgrep is fast? #